mac-65/Solaris_8_x86_VM/README.md

 I remember that a [SPARCstation IPX](https://en.wikipedia.org/wiki/SPARCstation_IPX) was not fast enough to decode mp3 files.
 1152x900 8-bit color was state-of-the-art graphics
-(yes there were 24-bit cards available, e.g. <code>cgtwelve</code>, but they were expensive and very slow and not all of the software supported the 24 bit visuals).<br>
+(24-bit frame buffers were available, e.g. <strong>cgtwelve</strong>, but they were: expensive, very slow, and not all of the software supported the 24 bit visuals).<br>
 There's some interesting reading about framebuffers [here](http://www.sunhelp.org/faq/FrameBuffer.html).

 Once in a while, I need to do something in this olde OS, and